WowzaMediaSystems/wse-plugin-banstreams/README.md

 * Each stream name that is blacklisted will persist through each Wowza reboot.
 * Allow previously blacklisted stream names to be whitelisted again.
 * Supports blacklisting both rtmp and rtsp publishers.

+To blacklist a stream:

+1. Start your Wowza Streaming Engine media server, and then open the following URL in your browser: <pre>http://[wowza-ip-address]:8086/blacklist</pre>

+2. When prompted, enter your user name and password.
+This is the same login credentials you use to login to Wowza Streaming Engine Manager.

+3. Publish your first stream, and then click **Check for new streams**.
+Your new stream should appear in the list with a **Blacklist** link to the right.

+4. Click the **Blacklist** link to add the published stream to the blacklist and stop the stream.
+Any subsequent attempts to publish to that app-name/app-instance/stream-name sequence will be rejected until you remove the stream off the blacklist.

 ## API Reference